aele1401/Cloud-Security/ELK/README.md

 	* `Copy web.yml and elk.yml files into your /etc/ansible/roles/ directory under your ansible container.`
 - Attach your ansible docker container.
 	* `Attach with: sudo docker attach [your.container.name]`
-- Update the ansible.cfg file to include your ELK server IP address.
+- Update the ansible configuration (ansible.cfg) file to include your ELK server IP address.
 	* `Navigate to /etc/ansible/hosts and update the hosts file to include your ELK server IP address.`
 	* `Note: Run ansible_python_interpreter=/usr/bin/python3 to make sure that the correct python module is installed.`
 - Run the playbook, and navigate to your kibana site to check that the installation worked as expected.